aragon/aragon-cli/docs/Global-confg.md

         - `gateway`: An URI to the IPFS Gateway to read files from.
 Defaults to `http://localhost:8080/ipfs`.
         - `rpc`: An URI to the IPFS node used to publish files.
 Defaults to `http://localhost:5001#default`.
 - `path`: The path to the main contract in your app.
-- `links`: (optional) Array of links.
-Each object in that array should have name and address attributes.
-Used to links any linkable contracts into the deploying contract bytecode.

 ### Example

-This is the arapp.json of the app build in the [tutorial](tutorial.md) configure with rinkeby and mainnet environments.
+This is the arapp.json of the app build in the [tutorial](tutorial.md) configure with default environments.

 ```json
 {